 - What role does geography and the local entrepreneurial ecosystem play in EC success?

 ACADEMIC INSTITUTION FUNDING Funding is a benefit to affiliating with an academic institution.
-Survey participants were asked to share how their academic institution affiliation(s) help fund their center, with the following selection options:
+Survey participants were asked to share how their academic institution affiliation(s) help fund their center.
+Participants selected all that apply from the following options:

 - Dedicated building/real estate

 - Program or operational funding